hungcq/knowledge-repo/practical/how-to-read-a-book.md

 - Present teachers (attending lecture, listening) vs absent teachers (reading)

 #### 2. The levels of reading: 4 levels
-- Elementary: understand what the words in the sentence mean
+- Elementary: understand what a sentence means
 - Inspectional (skimming systematically): understand what the book is about, what is its structure
 - -> Get the most out of a book within given time
 - Analytical reading: thorough, complete reading, for the sake of understanding